austinpracticaldatascience/cookiecutter-conda-data-science/README.md

-# Cookiecutter Conda Data Science
+# Cookiecutter Kaggle Conda Data Science

-_A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._
+_A logical, reasonably standardized, but flexible project structure for participating in Kaggle competitions, as a team._

 ## TL;DR